The best trading solutions for your needs

 With access to the major exchanges worldwide and established networks and relationships, our experts will find you the best multi-asset execution, clearing and liquidity solutions.
 We work in FX, fixed income and commodities, offering multiple trading solutions and flexible technologies.

 Our execution, support and development teams cover a wide range of different markets, technologies and clients.
 They will work with you over the long term, evolving and adapting our services so you get precisely the solutions you need.
-Our established networks and exchange affiliations include category-one membership of the London Metal Exchange.
+Our established networks and exchange affiliations include Category 1 membership of the London Metal Exchange.
 We also offer our own post-trade and non-bank clearing capabilities.

 We are a category 1 member of the London Metal Exchange (LME), with an active floor trading team and full membership of the London Bullion Market Association (LBMA).

 We have been providing a wide variety of foreign exchange services to corporate and institutional clients for over 30 years.